-In humans tramadol is mainly metabolized by means of N- and O-demethylation and conjugation of the O-demethylation products with glucuronic acid.
-Only O-desmethyltramadol is pharmacologically active.
+Tramadol undergoes hepatic metabolism with approximately 85% of an intravenous dose being metabolised in young healthy volunteers.
+In human's tramadol is mainly metabolised by means of N- and O-demethylation and conjugation of the O-demethylation products with glucuronic acid.
+Only O desmethyltramadol is pharmacologically active.
 There are considerable interindividual quantitative differences between the other metabolites.
 So far, eleven metabolites have been found in the urine.
-Animal experiments have shown that O-desmethyltramadol is more potent than the parent substance by the factor 2 - 4.
-Its half-life t1/2,ß (6 healthy volunteers) is 7.9 h (range 5.4 - 9.6 h) and is approximately that of tramadol.
+Animal experiments have shown that O-desmthyltramadol is more potent than the parent substance by the factor 2-4.
+Its half-life $t^{\prime}{2}\beta$ (6 healthy volunteers) is 7.9 h (range 5.4-9.6 h) and is approximately that of tramadol.
+The inhibition of one or both cytochrome P450 isoenzymes, CYP3A4 and CYP2D6 involved in the metabolism of tramadol, may affect the plasma concentration of tramadol or its active metabolite.